Right on Track: Cast

 The Enders sisters also made appearances as driving and stunt doubles for Mitchell and Larson.

 Legacy

 Erica turned professional in 2005, participating in the Pro Stock class of the NHRA Powerade Drag Racing Series, and on July 1, 2012, became the first woman to win in the class when she defeated Greg Anderson in a live televised final.
 Erica won the 2014 Pro Stock championship, defeating Jason Line in a winner-take-all final on November 16, 2014, at the NHRA Finals at Pomona.
 She was also named US "Racer of the Year" for 2014 by Autosport magazine.
 Erica clinched her second consecutive Pro Stock championship on November 1, 2015, at The Strip at Las Vegas Motor Speedway.
 Erica won her 3rd World Championship in November 2019 beating Chris McGaha in round 2 of the AAA World Finals in Pomona, CA, and repeated the honour in 2020.
+She is currently a Six-time NHRA Pro Stock Eliminator national champion.